netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Randomizing path selection and packet scheduling can help obscure traffic patterns.
 However, traffic characteristics such as packet timing, flow duration, or volume may still be linkable across paths.
-Mechanisms, such as probing should therefore be designed and used such that it avoids creating identifiable patterns.
+Mechanisms such as probing should therefore be designed and used such that it avoids creating identifiable patterns.